freddy50806/pycontw/README.md

 ## Getting Started
-You can download the image with dockerhub or clone the source and build
+You can download the image with dockerhub or clone the source and build
 #### Pull From Dockerhub
 `$ docker pull freddy50806/pycontw:2019-dev`